geo-python/site/source/lessons/L2/git-basics.rst

 Overview and preparations
 -----------------------------
-Let's go trough the basics of using git.
+Let's go through the basics of using Git.
 Before working on this tutorial, please go and accept exercise 2 on GitHub Classroom from the  :doc:`Exercise-2 landing page <exercise-2>`.
 Also, open a JupyterLab session in order follow this tutorial hands-on.

 .. image:: https://img.shields.io/badge/launch-binder-red.svg